Skip to content

 Why the same input always produces the same findings in CodeCharter.

-CodeCharter guarantees: the same source code state, the same rule set, and the same CodeCharter version will always produce exactly the same findings, regardless of machine, time of day, system load, or locale settings.
+CodeCharter guarantees: the same source code state, the same rule set, the same CodeCharter version, and the same analysis options will always produce exactly the same findings, regardless of machine, time of day, system load, or locale settings.

 What Can Change the Output